YOUR RESUME IS YOURYOUR RESUME IS YOUR CALLING CARD.

 So what effort did you put into your CV?

-Like a painting in an art gallery,we stand back, admire and enjoy.
+Your CV should be like a painting in an art gallery.
+We stand back, admire and enjoy.
 Your CV is no different.
 If looking at your resume doesn’t grab you, then it’s not going to grab the reader.
 So take the time and put in the effort and the rewards will come your way.
-Thats life, persistent effort will always be rewarded.
+That’s life; persistent effort will always be rewarded.
 Always has.

 For your resume a few pointers:

-No 1: Remember the recruiter,the client or the HR Manager are NOT mind readers;so for the the hospitality CV, a few basic rules:
+No 1: Remember the recruiter, the client or the HR Manager are NOT mind readers.
+So for the hospitality CV, a few basic rules:

 For international positions add in.

-Some talented candidates add in photos of the property to the right hand side of their position .This is fine as really your CV is your marketing document.It’s a brochure .So make a impact.
-Sell yourself/market yourself.
+Some talented candidates add in photos of the property they are currently at to the right hand side of their stated positions.

 Put your heart, mind, intellect and soul even to your smallest acts.
 This is the secret of success.